oracle-livelabs/adb/shared/adb-apllication-migration/run-postgre-sql-statements-in-adbs/run-postgre-sql-statements-in-adbs.md

 ![Use DBMS_CLOUD_MIGRATION.MIGRATE_SQL Procedure](images/sqlworksheet.png)

-## Task 2: Use the `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` Procedure to Enable Real-Time Translation for Your Session
+## Task 2: Enable Real-Time Translation in Your Session

-To run a PostgreSQL statement in your Autonomous Database you must first enable real-time SQL translation for your session.
+To run a PostgreSQL statement in your Autonomous Database you must first enable real-time SQL translation in your session.
 Use the `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` procedure to enable real-time translation for a session.

 ### Enable Real-Time SQL Translation in Your Session

-1. Run `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` to enable real-time translation.
+1. Run `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` to enable real-time translation in your session.
 Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>